allucas/ieeg_recon/README.md

 When using the standalone Python version, FSL must also be installed (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation).
 Make sure the `$FSLDIR` variable is properly defined and FSL is sourced before running the `ieeg_recon` script

+# Usage

+For an overview of the pipeline as well as its usage see here: https://github.com/allucas/ieeg_recon/blob/main/figures/ieeg_recon.pdf